What Causes Pulsatile Tinnitus?

 Having traditional tinnitus – or a ringing or buzzing sound in your ears – is bad enough, but people who have pulsatile tinnitus suffer even worse.
-That’s because the sound in their ears is in sync with their heartbeat.
+That is because the sound in their ears is in sync with their heartbeat.
 So, every time their heart goes “thump,” consequently do their ears!

-Note: This page was last updated on Thursday 6th of March 2014
+Note: This page was last updated on Tuesday 20th of February 2018

 And, yes, pulsatile tinnitus can really cause a thumping sound.
 Instead of the traditional ringing or buzzing, this form of tinnitus causes a rhythmic thumping or whooshing sound.

 Well, in order to figure that out, you have to find out exactly where the problem is coming from.
-In most cases, it’s due to one of two things – an increase in blood flow or blood vessels that have shrunk down.
+In most cases, it is due to one of two things – an increase in blood flow or blood vessels that have shrunk down.

 And in some cases, your doctor will be able to hear it, too!

 One of the first things your doctor will do is give you an MRI, a CT scan, an ultrasound, or even all three, in order to see if the sounds in your ears are coming from any kind of tumor or bone deformity.

 So, what if a tumor ISN’T to blame?

 That way, they can see if your blood vessels have narrowed or hardened, making it tougher for blood to pass through.

 What would cause something like that?

-As you get older, your blood vessels have a harder time keeping up with the strain, and they’ll start to shrink down, leaving you with narrower pathways and sounds in your ears.
+As you get older, your blood vessels have a harder time keeping up with the strain, and they will start to shrink down, leaving you with narrower pathways and sounds in your ears.